seratch/kotliquery/README.md

 [![Build Status](https://travis-ci.org/seratch/kotliquery.svg)](https://travis-ci.org/seratch/kotliquery)

 A handy Database access library in Kotlin.
 Highly inspired from [ScalikeJDBC](http://scalikejdbc.org/).

+Kotlin language is still beta, and this library is also still in beta stage.
+When Kotlin 1.0 release, we'll consider releasing the first version of KotliQuery.

 ### How to use

 KotliQuery is so easy-to-use.
-After reading this short documentation, you should be able to use this library right now.
+After reading this short documentation, you should be able to start using this library right now.

 #### Creating DB Session